Betterment/with_transactional_lock/README.md

 This gem is different from other advisory locking gems because it uses advisory transaction locks instead of advisory session locks.
-Advisory transaction locks only hold the lock until your critical section has completed and no longer, which means they co-transactionally release when you've done whatever mutative things you meant to be doing and your new state-of-the-world is visible to others.
+Advisory transaction locks only hold the lock until your critical section has completed and no longer.
+Concretely, this means that the lock is co-transactionally released when you commit your transaction -- i.e. when you've done whatever mutative things you meant to be doing and your new state-of-the-world is visible to others.

-Additionally, this gem does not use a try-based approach to lock acquisition.

-A non-try based strategy has these properties:
+Additionally, this gem does not use a try-based approach to lock acquisition which has these properties:

 * it will wait until the lock can be acquired instead of immediately returning false and forcing the application code to have to retry